atharvagarwal/ethbeacon-dep-tracker/readme.md

 In addition to this if you want to test the webhooks , install ngrok to test locally , or deploy it to render.

-Also to setup the app locally - use command **git clone url** locally
+Also to setup the app locally - use command **git clone url** locally and setup the .env file by taking reference of .env.example (dummy env) file in codebase.

 You can find the links to do the following process below-
 1. https://dashboard.ngrok.com/get-started/setup/windows - **NGROK**